joannesong/AC-Android/lessons/intro-to-databases/README.md

 A user can insert the current data and current time by using function like `DATE()` and `TIME()` - this is especially useful for timestamping your data.

-## Why use Relational Databases in Android Application?
+## Why use Relational Databases in Android Applications?

 Relational databases are ideal for repeating or structured data (e.g. contacts, messages, users, tweets).
 You might want to use a Relational Database if: